 Of course, those have their value too.
 But I urge new poets to only submit their work to publications that have real editorial standards — not magazines that accept just about anything in order to get more page visits and ad revenue.
 Of course, the onus shouldn’t be on poets to figure out how credible a magazine is — that’s far trickier than it sounds.

-So, every week I analyze some popular high-acceptance rate poetry magazines, and when I find respectable ones, I add them to the list.
-The list has grow quite a bit, and I’ve heard from thousands of poets that they used it to get their work published (often for the first time).
+So, I read through some popular high-acceptance rate poetry magazines, and when I find ones that strike me as respectable, I add them to the list.
+The list has grow quite a bit, and I’ve heard from thousands of poets that they used it to get their work published (often for the first time), and better yet, that they feel proud of their publication.

 (Intermediate) List of Respected Poetry Magazines

 After the list of beginner poetry magazines was a hit, I created another one.
 This time, I focused on poetry magazines that were highly respected but not household names.
 Often, people search for the “best poetry magazines” or the “top poetry magazines,” and so on.
-These brings up infinitely selective, cream-of-the-crop publications, but leaves our a lot of amazing poetry magazines that most people just can’t find.
+These bring up infinitely selective, cream-of-the-crop publications, but leave out a lot of amazing poetry magazines that are highly respected in the literary world but are often “buried” in search results for common keywords.

 So, I started tracking them down and collecting them in the “List of Respected Poetry Magazines.”
 If your poems are being accepted in the beginner poetry magazine list, then I suggest you start moving over to this one.
 Creating these lists also had the unintended effect of giving poets a way to gauge their progress as published poets.
 That’s why I began tagging these lists as “Beginner” and “Intermediate” respectively.